ServerHubOrg/serverhub-mvc/README.md

 ## Latest Update

 Original ServerResponse parameter in actions has been replaced with a wrapper SHResponse.

-With several weeks' development, I'm glad to announce that database support has been added to ServerHub.
-And with the version 0.0.5+ in npm, you can now use controller scope variables and several new features.
+Auto caching feature has been added to model module.
 Detailed update could be found on CHANGELOG.md.

 ## What Can ServerHub Do